GoogleChrome/web.dev/src/site/content/en/reliable/codelab-service-workers/index.md

 and knowledge about your web app's network traffic to create a perfectly crafted service worker, ready to handle all of your web app's requests.

-But... that's all for learning later.
+But… that's all for learning later.
 At this stage, the focus is on observing various service worker events, and getting comfortable using Chrome's DevTools to debug the state of your service worker.